harshitkpatel/IODataLabTask/README.md

 ## 👨‍💻 Author

-* Developed by \[Your Name] as part of a React Developer Assessment
+* Developed by Harshit as part of a React Developer Assessment

 ---